ManikantaVejandla04/Data-Analyst-Portfolio/ABOUT.md

 A dedicated and analytical data analyst with a strong foundation in statistical analysis, data management, and visualization techniques.
 Passionate about transforming data into actionable insights and supporting strategic decision-making processes.

 ## Education
-- **Bachelor of Science in Data Science**
+- **Bachelors of Technology-ECE**
-  XYZ University, 2022
+  Vignan's University, Vadlamudi
-  Relevant coursework: Statistics, Data Mining, Machine Learning
+  CGPA-6.59

 - **Certification in Data Analysis**
   ABC Institute, 2021